 The goals of this course are to enable new doctors to:

 This course consists of 4 key themes which are integrated into a variety of teaching modalities.
-It includes some clinically relevant exit competencies in Pathology & Laboratory Medicine, which build on and complement competencies introduced in year 3 during surgical rotations in the form of Pathology Case Conferences (mandatory pathology modules).
+It includes some clinically relevant exit competencies in Pathology and Laboratory Medicine, which build on and complement competencies introduced in year 3 during surgical rotations in the form of Pathology Case Conferences (mandatory pathology modules).
 A graduating medical student should demonstrate these competencies in preparation for and transition to residency.